The Narrow Path · Chapter 7

 Elias knew.
 The soldier in him knew with absolute certainty that Sergeant Marcus Bryce was dead and buried.

-And grief doesn't obey rationality.
+But grief doesn't answer to certainty.
 In the country where grief lives, the voice of a dead friend is a skeleton key.

 "Elias, come on out.
 I need to talk to you, man."